JesseRubio/JesseRubio/README.md

 ### 🌱 Challenges that I’m currently challenging myself:
 <details>
-  <summary> Since the world is in the quarantine stage, and I’m having tremendous of spare time, I decided to take this time focusing on feeding more knowledge to myself.
+  <summary> After the world was in the quarantine stage, and having tremendous of spare time, I took the time to focus on feeding more knowledge to myself.
 I set a couple of self-challenges in order to push myself more further. </summary>
   <ul>
     <br>
     <li>Learn to code 3-4 hours a day with no distraction ( One or two day off a week. )</li>